efthymioschr/BIManalyst_g_35/Assignments/A4/Tutorial.md

 # **CO₂ Footprint Calculation Tool**

-This tutorial explains how the code calculates the CO₂ footprint of concrete elements in an IFC model, step by step, with a brief explanation for each part.
+This tutorial explains how the code calculates the CO₂ footprint of concrete elements in an IFC model, step by step.

 ---